NMSR Teams with KRQE-TV13 on "Magnetic Water Conditioners"

-Those with high-speed computer connections to the internet can watch the entire segment on-line at the KRQE Website, at www.krqe.com/LarryBarker/.
-It's titled "Scientists dispel claims of 'wetter' water device."
-The caption reads "It claims to give you 'wetter' water, and even improve the gas mileage on your car.
+Those with high-speed computer connections to the internet can watch the entire segment on-line at "Scientists dispel claims of 'wetter' water device."
+The original caption read "It claims to give you 'wetter' water, and even improve the gas mileage on your car.
 Larry Barker had scientists put it to the test."

 NMSR Site Map